 The visual hallucinations specific to survivors alone are powerfully predictive of a history of childhood sexual abuse.
-The proponents of “false memories” no doubt have a point about overly zealous, and very sadly misinformed, clinicians who try to pin all sorts of suffering on a history child abuse when none exists, but it is so incredibly simple to detect reliably such a history that their arguments disintegrate into dust in the face of the post-abuse syndrome being serialized here.
+The proponents of “false memories” no doubt have a point about overly zealous, and very sadly misinformed, clinicians who try to pin all sorts of suffering on a history child abuse when none exists.
+However, it is so incredibly simple to detect such a history reliably that their arguments disintegrate into dust in the face of the post-abuse syndrome being serialized here.
 As with nearly all symptoms, hallucinations are more likely to occur when the survivor is alone in the home.

 “MIND’S EYE” HALLUCINATIONS

 This is a bit more complicated to explain in a manner that can be grasped easily.
 Survivors will sometimes describe an experience in which, if they close their eyes, they “see” a threatening figure approaching them from behind with evil intent.
 In their “mind’s eye” the experience is very real and prompts them to look behind to see if the potential attacker is really there or not.
 It is perhaps a stretch to call this a hallucination as it borders in experience somewhere between a vivid imagination and an actual sensory experience.
 It is the reaction of the survivor, both emotionally and physically, that pushes it closer to being considered a hallucination.